Don't Breathe: Release

+Home media

+Digital HD came out Don’t Breathe on November 8, 2016 in the United States, it was also released on DVD and Blu-ray on November 29, 2016.

 Reception

 Critical response

-On review aggregation website Rotten Tomatoes the film has an approval rating of 88% based on 241 reviews, with an average rating of 7.30/10.
+On review aggregation website Rotten Tomatoes, the film has an approval rating of 88% based on 245 reviews, with an average rating of 7.10/10.
 The site's critical consensus reads, "Don't Breathe smartly twists its sturdy premise to offer a satisfyingly tense, chilling addition to the home invasion genre that's all the more effective for its simplicity."
-Metacritic, which assigns a rating to reviews, gives the film a score of 71 out of 100, based on 39 critics, indicating "generally favorable reviews".
+Metacritic, which assigns a rating to reviews, gives the film a score of 71 out of 100, based on 39 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Dennis Harvey of Variety called Don't Breathe "a muscular exercise in brutal, relentless peril that should please genre fans."
 Jim Vejvoda of IGN awarded 8.8/10 and wrote, "Director Fede Álvarez delivers a lean, very mean thrill ride with Don't Breathe, tapping into several primal human fears and further establishing himself as one of the genre filmmakers to keep an eye on in the years ahead."
 Peter Travers of Rolling Stone gave the film 3 out of 4 stars, writing: "This is some weird, twisted shit.
 Don't groan when I say Don't Breathe is a home-invasion thriller.
 Director Fede Álvarez is as good as it gets when it comes to playing with things that go bump in the night."
-Kyle Smith of the New York Post also gave the film 3 out of 4 stars, saying, "Apart from its thin characters and occasional trite moments, as well as a silly attempt to set up a sequel, Don't Breathe is just about perfect."

 Amy Nicholson of MTV wrote in a positive review, "Álvarez knows the size of his ambitions.
 He's written one great ghoul, surrounded him with targets, and simply let him let rip."
 The Verge called it "an impressive script-flip from the 1967 classic Wait Until Dark". Álvarez says he wrote the script before watching Wait Until Dark.
 Jim Hemphill of Filmmaker Magazine called it "the best American horror film in twenty years."